Roewe RX9: Australia

 The RX9 was launched in Australia as the MG QS on 14 May 2025.
 It is the model's first right-hand drive market.
 It is powered by the 2.0-litre turbocharged petrol engine and it is offered in two grades: Excite (2WD) and Essence (AWD).

+Europe

+The RX9 was released in Europe as the MGS9 PHEV in March 2026 starting in the United Kingdom, as the first MG seven-seat vehicle in Europe.
+In Europe, it is powered by the 1.5-litre turbocharged petrol plug-in hybrid and is available in Comfort and Premium trims.